indeedeng/imhotep-builder-jira/README.md

 The jiraissues builder uses a TSV parser to parse through yesterday's downloaded TSV file for every issue and compares that old issue to all the updated ones from jiraactions.
 There are 3 things that happen when it compares the old issue:
-1. Replace - If the updated issues contains the issuekey of the old one then it writes the new one instead.
+1. Replace - If the updated issues contain the issuekey of the old one, then it writes the new one instead.
-2. Update - If the issue isn't in the new issues it will update its time-related fields in a method then write that.
+2. Update - If the issue isn't in the new issues, it will update its time-related fields in a method, then write that.
 3. Add - After going through all the old issues, any new issues that aren't replaced are added.

 # To Run Locally